engineersCode/facultydev1/README.md

 - Why it matters to employers that we change teaching practices so all graduates are conversant with computational approaches to problem-solving, essentials of data science, and various modern tools of technology.
 - The room where it happens.
 The questions we ask in interviews and how we make the decision to hire entry level candidates

-**Bio**: David Lippert is a software engineer at [Leidos](https://www.leidos.com) in Arlington, Virginia.
-He uses Jupyter notebooks for prototyping, exploratory data analysis, evaluating machine learning algorithms, and sharing knowledge.
-He is an advocate for inclusion, as leader of his office’s intern program and yearly participant at diversity recruitment events.